Kidney stonesCalcium stones; Nephrolithiasis; Urolithiasis

 - Dietary changes to reduce the chance of future stones

 Small stones that are causing no or tolerable symptoms in otherwise healthy people can be observed.
-Around two third of stones less than 5 millimeters in size will pass on its own.
-About one half of stones that are 5 to 10 millimeters will pass on their own.
+Around 80% of stones less than 5 millimeters in size will pass on their own.
+Less than half of stones that are 5 to 10 millimeters will pass on their own.

 Stones that are larger or are located closer to the or within the kidney are more likely to cause recurrent symptoms.